merrickhare/mousewiggle/README.txt

 Descriptiion: Mouse Wiggle to Fun program to keep screen savers from popping up while inactive.
 Language: Python

-Continuing work - not inproduction yet.
+Continuing work - not in production yet.

 Lightweight utility to use when away from keyboard.
 Typical remote work scenarios where users would like to bypass either the computer lock out policy